xlladdins/xll/docs/Excel4MacrosH-P.md

 of the Format Cells dialog box for the selected item.
 The default for each argument reflects the setting in the dialog box.

-Aauto    is a number from 0 to 2 specifying area settings (that is, the object's "surface area").
+Aauto&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 2 specifying area
+settings (that is, the object's "surface area").

 |                 |                                    |
 | --------------- | ---------------------------------- |